-The people who work at the UMKC Foundation know it is a special place where everyone plays a part in achieving the university’s vision of becoming a model urban research university, characterized by signature graduate and professional programs, a dynamic undergraduate population, a highly diverse faculty, staff and student body, and active engagement with the city and region.
+The people who work at the UMKC Foundation know it is a special place where everyone plays a part in achieving the university’s vision of becoming a model urban research university, characterized by signature graduate and professional programs, a dynamic undergraduate population, a highly diverse faculty, staff and student body and active engagement with the city and region.

 We invite you to submit your cover letter and resume to firstname.lastname@example.org.

-Director of Major Gifts, Health Sciences
+Director of Major Gifts, Henry W. Bloch School of Management

-Purpose: The Director of Major Gifts for the UMKC Health Sciences campus leads the fundraising activities of the UMKC School of Medicine, and assists in fundraising for the School(s) of Pharmacy and Nursing.
-Responsibilities include donor visits, proposal development, and identification and solicitation of major gifts ($25,000+) from individuals, corporations, and foundations.
-The Director develops short- and long-term fundraising strategies based on the school’s priorities.
-This position will also liaise to the School of Dentistry.
-The Director of Major Gifts is an integral member of the UMKC Foundation team.
+Purpose: The Director of Major Gifts (MGD) for the UMKC Bloch School of Management leads the fundraising activities of the school in concert with the dean.
+Responsibilities include donor visits, proposal development and identification and solicitation of major gifts (more than $25,000) from individuals, corporations and foundations.
+In addition, the MGD develops annual fundraising plans based on the school’s priorities as identified in concert with the dean.
+Serving as the liaison between the Bloch School of Management and the UMKC Foundation, the MGD is an integral member of the UMKC Foundation team.

 - Creative thinking,

-- Demonstrated ability to manage interpersonal relationships,
+- Demonstrated ability to build interpersonal relationships,

-- Articulate speaker and excellent written communication skills,
+- Excellent verbal and written communication skills,

 - Ability to meet goals and objectives,